UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

 #### Climate change/disasters and health

 This is tricky as many papers talk about ecological/plant/animal health.
+Used multiple strategies to try and avoid: a) human terms (for next version, include "people$"), b) Combination with subject fields, c) NOT NOT animal terms.

 ```Ceylon =
 TS=